zephyrproject-rtos/zephyr/doc/develop/languages/c/common_libc.rst

 the common C library are thread safe and may be simultaneously called by multiple threads.
 These functions are implemented in :file:`lib/libc/common/source/stdlib/malloc.c`.

+Error numbers
+*************

+Error numbers are used throughout Zephyr APIs to signal error conditions as return values from functions.
+They are typically returned as the negative value of the integer literals defined in this section, and are defined in the :file:`errno.h` header file.

+A subset of the error numbers defined in the `POSIX errno.h specification`_ and other de-facto standard sources have been added to the common libc resources.

+A conscious effort is made in Zephyr to keep the values of the common libc error numbers consistent with the different implementations of the C standard libraries supported by Zephyr.
+The minimal libc :file:`errno.h` is checked against that of the :ref:`Newlib <c_library_newlib>` to ensure that the error numbers are kept aligned.

+Below is a list of the error number definitions.
+For the actual numeric values please refer to :file:`lib/libc/common/include/errno.h`.

+.. doxygengroup:: system_errno

+.. _`POSIX errno.h specification`: https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/errno.h.html